martinsaporiti/spring_state_machine_sample/Readme.md

 States Machines are useful when we implement Orchestration-based Sagas in Microservices.

 ## Context
-I've implemented the following state machine based on one example of "Microservices Patterns by  Chris Richardson's" book.
+I implemented the following state machine based on one example of "Microservices Patterns by  Chris Richardson's" book.
 1. The saga orchestrator sends a Verify Consumer command to Consumer Service.
 2. Consumer Service replies with a Consumer Verified message.
 3. The saga orchestrator sends a Create Ticket command to Kitchen Service.